 ACCESS TO COURTHOUSE

-The courts are relying on long-standing plans and procedures to protect the public, employees and stakeholders, contain the spread of infectious diseases of all kinds, and ensure ongoing access to justice.
+The courts are relying on long-standing plans and procedures to protect the public, employees and stakeholders to contain the spread of all known infectious diseases and to ensure ongoing access to justice.

-Plans for Resumption of Full Operations Approved by the New Mexico Supreme Court
+NEW!
+Plan for Resumption of Full Operations as Approved by the New Mexico Supreme Court – March 21, 2022

 PLEASE NOTE: THE ELEVENTH JUDICIAL DISTRICT WILL ALWAYS FOLLOW THE MOST CURRENT SUPREME COURT ORDER AS IT IMPACTS THE OPERATIONS OF THE COURT.
 WE WILL AMEND OUR PLANS AS NEW ORDERS ARE AMENDED OR INTRODUCED.

 To access Press Releases, Orders of the Court and other information, please access the New Mexico Court’s COVID-19 Coronavirus Information Page by clicking on the following link: https://www.nmcourts.gov/covid-19